Under-23s drew 2-2 with Seagulls in Premier League International Cup opener.

 Current availability for upcoming fixtures.

-Check out available sponsorship packages for the 2017/18 season.
+Check out available VIP Matchday Experiences for the 2018/19 season.

 Take a step inside the world-renowned Everton Academy.